- Valerian Root: An Introduction

 The two are best taken together as tea.
 In fact, this pairing is often part of complex tea blends with three or more ingredients.
 Chamomile and Valerian root also appear together as ingredients in specially formulated dietary supplements.

-Our favorites featuring both Chamomile and Valerian root:
+Our favorite products featuring both Chamomile and Valerian root:

-- Save with Celestial Seasonings Sleepytime Extra Tea (Check deal on Amazon)
+- Celestial Seasonings Sleepytime Extra Tea ($13.94 on Amazon)

 This plant is also known as haw, maythorn, motherdie, and oneseed hawthorn.
 It is native to Europe, Northwest Africa, and Western Asia.